 “PROTOTYPE…has gained major recognition as a collection of “can’t-miss” events” (Classical Music Communications).
 Join the party at the Festival’s annual Soirée — an unforgettable evening celebrating the artists who’ve led us over six groundbreaking years.
 Throw back a glass, mingle with the talent, and join us for an intimate evening on the Hudson River at City Vineyard on January 9th, 2019!

-Performances by hosts Bebe Neuwirth and Morris Robinson with a surprise special guest.
+Performances by hosts Bebe Neuwirth and Morris Robinson with a special guest, Denyce Graves.

 Curated and Directed by Kevin Newbury

 $1,000 | Early Admission and Intimate Cocktail with the Hosts starting at 6:30pm

 This event is limited to 75 guests.

 Broadway- A Chorus Line, Little Me, Dancin’, Sweet Charity (Tony Award), Damn Yankees, Addams Family, Chicago (Tony, Drama Desk, Astaire, etc. Awards), Fosse.
 Off-Broadway- A Midsummer Night’s Dream, Here Lies Jenny, etc. Regional- West Side Story, The Taming of the Shrew, etc. London’s West End- Kiss of the Spiderwoman.
 TV- Cheers (2 Emmy Awards), Frasier, etc. Film- Greencard, Liberty Heights, Summer Sam, etc. Albums- Porcelain, Stories in NYC (live at 54Below).
 Various honors and awards- CTFD Rolex Dance Award, Dance Magazine Award, Honorary Doctorate from Manhattan School of Music, Honorary Zeigfeld Girl, Honorary member of Local 1 (Stagehands’ Union).